 Raleigh RSW tyre replacement – some options

-- Modern tyres sold in various sizes.
-Like many modern tyres, they suffer from a surfeit of branding and those !#$%^ reflective stripes (which can be peeled off with some effort).
+Modern tyre sold in various sizes.
+Like many modern tyres, they suffer from a surfeit of branding and those !#$%^ reflective stripes (which can be peeled off, with some effort).

 Pros: Readily available.
 Probably more puncture resistant than the other options.
 Slightly less rolling resistance than original tyres.

 Cons: Wrong colour; Ugly (branding, reflective tape); Harsh ride regardless of pressure; Looks a bit odd with large empty space in mudguard (because the tyre isn't as 'fat' as original); Bike sits lower (ditto), which could be a safety issue (I have used them on a Mark 2 RSW and CWS Commuter without problem); May (as on CWS Commuter) give the bike a slight 'dropsy' feeling, as if it wants to flop to one side or the other.

 Made for the front wheel of the disconcertingly popular Raleigh Chopper kids bike.
 Any number of suppliers would be happy to sell you a pair.
 If you want an easy, cheap, hassle-free existence, these could be your best option.

 Pros: Readily available; comfy; cheap.
 Slightly less rolling resistance than original tyres.

 Cons: Wrong colour, red lines; Looks a bit odd with large empty space in mudguard (as per Schwalbe Big Apple above).